harness/developer-hub/docs/platform/connectors/cloud-providers/ref-cloud-providers/gcs-connector-settings-reference.md

 In the case of accessing Google cloud resources, use [workload identity federation](https://cloud.google.com/iam/docs/workload-identity-federation) to grant short term access to Harness GCP connector.
 You must provide the following information:

-* Workload Pool ID - This identifies the workload pool created on the GCP side and it is the Pool ID value.
+* Workload Pool ID: This identifies the workload pool created on the GCP side and it is the Pool ID value.
-* Provider ID - This identifies the OIDC provider configured on the GCP side and it is the Provider ID value.
+* Provider ID: This identifies the OIDC provider configured on the GCP side and it is the Provider ID value.
-* Project ID - The project number of the Google Cloud Project that is used to create a workload identity pool.
+* Project ID: The project number of the Google Cloud Project that is used to create a workload identity pool.
-* Service Account Email - This is the service account which was linked to the workload identity pool in the last step.
+* Service Account Email: This is the service account that was linked to the workload identity pool in the last step.